scottvr/phart/docs/mermaid-phart.md

 (id, name, etc), though for mermaid, if there was a long and difficult identifier and no alternative label, the id may look a little wonky (e.g., if it had spaces or quotes in it, they were normalized away.)
 Without enabling labels, the node name/id is displayed, as with any other rendered output format.

 That is all for today.
 Carry on.
 Oh...
-Below you see the "Go Package Dependency" DAG that I've used for other tests in other documentation you will find here.
+Below you see the ["Go Package Dependency" DAG DOT](https://raw.githubusercontent.com/scottvr/phart/refs/heads/main/examples/go-package.dot) that I've used for other tests in other documentation you will find here.
 Ive embedded the generated mmd inline in the markdown.

 ----